tykling/certgrinder/README.md

 ### Operation
 The theory behind this is simple.
 Each Certgrinder client (the certificate consumers, like webservers) does the following:

 0. Configure http redirect from /.well-known/acme-challenge/ to the certgrinder server.
+The redirect must be functional for all domains you intend to put in the CSR.
 1. Generate an RSA keypair
 2. Generate a new CSR.
 3. Cat the CSR over SSH to the certgrinder server, certgrinder server returns the signed certicate on stdout.